Showing 1-5 of 5 results

 Creators: Castro, Santiago; Hazarika, Devamanyu; Pérez-Rosas, Verónica; Zimmermann, Roger; Mihalcea, Rada; Poria, Soujanya

 We release the MUStARD dataset which is a multimodal video corpus for research in automated sarcasm discovery.
 The dataset is compiled from popular TV shows including Friends, The Golden Girls, The Big Bang Theory, and Sarcasmaholics Anonymous.
 MUStARD consists of audiovisual utterances annotated with sarcasm labels.
-Each utterance is accompanied by its context, which provides additional information on the scenario where the utterance occurs.
+Each entry in the dataset combines textual transcripts, audio signals, and visual cues, enabling comprehensive analysis of sarcasm as it manifests across different channels.
+Beyond isolated utterances, the dataset includes preceding conversational context, providing insights into how prior dialogue influences the interpretation of sarcasm.
+The dataset was compiled and released in 2019 and is approximately 11,9 kB in size.

 Twitter US Airline Sentiment